mcgooz/SousChef/README.md

 - random to generate random recipes on the front page
 - os

-Additionally, I created several helper functions to deal with operations such as API calls, adding ingredients to the user's pantry - specifically, correctly updating amounts and the corresponding units.
-These helper functions, among others, can be found in the `utils.py` file.
+Additionally, I created several helper functions to deal with operations such as API calls, adding ingredients to the user's pantry, etc. These helper functions, among others, can be found in the `utils.py` file.

 </details>

 <details>
     <summary><strong>HTML</strong></summary>
-The project has a layout.html file which references the necessary scripts and CSS for all pages.
+The project has a layout.html file, which references the necessary scripts and CSS, to set up the overall structure for all other templates.
 From there, I have structured the different pages according to their function, ensuring that the design is consistent and works across different screen sizes.
-This includes the use of several Bootstrap features, such as modals and cards etc. I have also made use of comments to allow for easier navigation through the sections on the page.
+This includes the use of several Bootstrap features, such as modals and cards etc. I have also made use of comments to allow for easier reading through the sections on the page (for the developers).
 </details>

 <details>